saflamini/transcript-bubbles/my-app/README.md

 # Displaying Transcripts with Audio Files

-Step 1) Add your own audio file to the `/public` directory Step 2) Create a transcript, get the json response, and add it to the `./components` directory with the name `transcriptData.json`
+1. Add your own audio file to the `/public` directory
+2. Create a transcript, get the json response, and add it to the `./components` directory with the name `transcriptData.json`
-Step 3) Pass the path to your audio file as a prop to the `TranscriptBlock` component
+3. Pass the path to your audio file as a prop to the `TranscriptBlock` component

 <img src="my-app/public/Recording 2023-06-23 at 15.10.22.gif" width="40" height="40" />